isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-04-01-post-going-places-the-place-poetry-of-singapore.md

 <br/>
 <img src="/images/vol-10-issue-1/goingplace/bg.jpg"></div>

 In conjunction with its 10th anniversary celebrations, The Arts House presents an audio poetry exhibition entitled “Going Places”, which features 45 recordings by some of Singapore’s most well-loved poets on familiar places in Singapore.
-Some of these poems include <i>Bras Basah</i> by Edwin Thumboo; <i>Shophouse, Victoria Street</i> by Eileen Chong; <i>Katong</i> by Damon Chua; and <i>Elegy for Changi Beach</i> by Robert Yeo.
+Some of these poems include “Bras Basah” by Edwin Thumboo; “Shophouse, Victoria Street” by Eileen Chong; “Katong” by Damon Chua; and “Elegy for Changi Beach” by Robert Yeo.

 The exhibition invites the visitor to embark on a lyrical journey of Singapore’s cityscape and history through the personal memories of poets who have captured some of the changes Singapore experienced between 1953 and 2014.
 This poetic approach to the individual experiences of the writers’ will draw on original audio-visual portraits of the city-state, highlighting its rich literary history and artistic diversity.